Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 Next, we quantify the overall degree of Hilbert space fragmentation and correlation spreading during the quantum PS generation.
 For this purpose, we first compute the natural population Shannon information entropy measure~\cite{roy2018phases}, which is capable of quantifying the multi-orbital character of the quantum PS,

-It is apparent that for a MF product state $S(t)=0$, while for actual multi-orbital configurations (such as the quantum PS) it holds that $S(t) > 0$ since $n_{i>1}(t) \neq 0$.
-The time-evolution of $S(t)$ is depicted in Fig.~\ref{fig2:natural_populations}(b) for several post-quench interaction strengths ($g_f$) in the system with $N=20$ and $L=20$.
-We observe that in all cases $S(t)$ gradually increases as the two density fractions, emanating from the box edges travel toward $x=0$.
-The relevant quantity features a maximum (e.g. {$S(t\approx 17) \simeq 1.26$ for $g_f=-0.1$}) during their interference, where the quantum PS forms, and then slightly reduces as the gas distribution delocalizes [Fig.~\ref{fig1:1b-density}(b)].
+It is apparent that for a MF product state $S(t)=0$, while for actual multiorbital configurations (such as the quantum PS) it holds that $S(t) > 0$ since $n_{i>1}(t) \neq 0$.
+The time evolution of $S(t)$ is depicted in Fig.~\ref{fig2:natural_populations}(b) for several post quench interaction strengths ($g_f$) in the system with $N=20$ and $L=20$.
+We observe that in all cases, $S(t)$ gradually increases as the two density fractions, emanating from the box edges travel toward $x=0$.
+The relevant quantity features a maximum (e.g., {$S(t\approx 17) \simeq 1.26$ for $g_f=-0.1$}) during their interference, where the quantum PS forms, and then slightly reduces as the gas distribution delocalizes [Fig.~\ref{fig1:1b-density}(b)].
 This behavior implies that the quantum PS is an almost maximally fragmented state.

-Notice here that a maximally (or $M$-fold) fragmented MB state refers to the situation where the information entropy becomes maximal, i.e. $S_{{\rm max}}(t)=\ln(M)$ and $n_i(t)=1/M$ with $M$ denoting the used number of SPFs dictating the truncation of the MB wave function, see also Eq.~(\ref{psi_ansatz_eq}) and Eq.~(\ref{1-body-rdm-spectral}).
+Notice here that a maximally (or $M$-fold) fragmented MB state refers to the situation where the information entropy becomes maximal, i.e., $S_{{\rm max}}(t)=\ln(M)$ and $n_i(t)=1/M$, with $M$ denoting the used number of SPFs dictating the truncation of the MB wave function [see also Eqs.~(\ref{psi_ansatz_eq}) and ~(\ref{1-body-rdm-spectral})].
 In our case, $S_{{\rm max}}(t) \approx 2.08$.
-Finally, it can be seen that $S(t)$ is larger for increasing magnitudes of the post-quench attraction which means that the role of correlations becomes, as expected, more pronounced.
+Finally, it can be seen that $S(t)$ is larger for increasing magnitudes of the postquench attraction, which means that the role of correlations becomes, as expected, more pronounced.

-As a complementary investigation on the multi-orbital character of the quantum PS and its accompanied correlation spreading we study the two-body information entropy, $S^{(2)}(t)=-\sum_{i}^{M(M+1)/2} n^{(2)}_i(t) \ln[n^{(2)}_i(t)]$, constructed from the eigenvalues of the two-body reduced density matrix.
+As a complementary investigation on the multiorbital character of the quantum PS and its accompanied correlation spreading, we study the two-body information entropy, $S^{(2)}(t)=-\sum_{i}^{M(M+1)/2} n^{(2)}_i(t) \ln[n^{(2)}_i(t)]$, constructed from the eigenvalues of the two-body reduced density matrix.
 The spectral decomposition of the latter reads